 Power on Your RV Refrigerator Before Packing It

 Make sure you power your refrigerator on before filling it up with food.
 An RV refrigerator can take several hours to get to optimal temperature so try powering on the night before you hit the road.

 Take some ice packs from your home freezer and put them in the refrigerator to help the process along because an empty refrigerator must work much harder to get to optimal temperature.

 Don’t load your RV refrigerator before it’s a safe temperature, especially if you’re getting ready to hit the road for a long drive.
 Your food will spoil before you arrive otherwise.

-Now that you’ve read some of our helpful hints, you can enjoy some tasty treats.
-Follow these tips and make sure you inspect your refrigerator at least twice a year to keep your food cool and your refrigerator in peak operating condition.
+Now that you’ve read some helpful hints, you can enjoy some tasty treats.
+Make sure you inspect your refrigerator at least twice a year to keep your food cool and your refrigerator in peak operating condition.